-The Directors anticipate that the adoption of this Standard and Amendments in future periods will have no material impact on the financial statements of the Company or parent company.
+During the financial year, we reviewed our exposure to IFRS 17 and concluded that we do not anticipate any impact arising from the new standard.
+The Directors anticipate that the adoption of this Standard and these Amendments in future periods will have no material impact on the financial statements of the Company.